- What Makes Jamaica Great?

 In terms of geography there are three regions: the eastern Blue & John Crow Mountains region; the central valleys and plateaus, and the coastal plains which includes Negril, Monetgo Bay and the South Coast.
 Half the island is over 300 metres in elevation with the Blue Mountain Peak being the highest point at 2500 metres.

-Jamaica is a great year-round destination which welcomed over 200,000 visitors from the United Kingdom in 2017.
-There are direct flights from London Gatwick, Birmingham and Manchester to Jamaica which makes the destination a favourite with the UK traveller.
+Jamaica is a great year-round destination which welcomed over 225,000 visitors from the United Kingdom in 2019.
+There are direct flights from London Gatwick, London Heathrow, Birmingham and Manchester to Jamaica which makes the destination a favourite with the UK traveller.

 Capital City: Kingston